fatz/datadomain-monitoring/README.md

 ![replactionSynced](./img/replicationSynced.png)

 ### space
 You also should measure the space usage on the DD file systems.
 To get an overview how many data is written to your disks and when it's time to tidy up or buying a new shelf. `dd_space-Data` is the really interesting value.
+You'll be able to see issues with replications here too.
+If a snapshot doesn't expire or isn't deleted you can see a disk usage difference (if the devices are cross replicated)